- S/4HANA was massively exaggerated in terms of maturity by SAP.

-When Uwe Grigoleit and John Appleby are quoted in the same article, it is a Golden Pinocchio Award fiesta!
-The lies come so fast, that so do the Golden Pinocchio Awards.
+When Uwe Grigoleit and John Appleby are quoted in the same article, each receive a Golden Pinocchio Award.

 S/4HANA Finance Implemented by Itself???

-If S/4HANA Finance is implemented without the rest of S/4HANA, expensive adapters must be written back to ECC, as well as parts of ECC deactivated and S/4HANA activated.
+If S/4HANA Finance is implemented without S/4HANA, expensive adapters must be written back to ECC and parts of ECC deactivated, and S/4HANA activated.
 Why does this give financial enhancement “all in one go?”

 Appleby finishes off with a final touch.